If you’re an SEO enthusiast, then you’ve probably heard of SERP features.

 On the other hand, if your website doesn’t appear at all on the SERP, users might think that you’re not relevant or trustworthy.

-So as you can see, SERP features matter because they can greatly impact your website’s SEO.
+So as you can see, these elements matter because they can greatly impact your website’s SEO.

 Now that we’ve answered these questions, let’s move on to discussing how many there are.